 When you disconnect a project from source control, Version Manager does not delete the Version Manager archives; it simply removes the association between your local IDE project and the Version Manager archives.

 IMPORTANT!
 In order to reconnect a project to source control, you must:

-- Delete the local workfiles. - Import the project from Version Manager.
-See "Get Projects from Source Control" on page 138.
+- 1 Delete the project from your Eclipse workspace. - 2 Import the project from Version Manager.
+See "Get Projects from Source Control" on page 161.